GregBuck/bbresearch_web/content/post/2020-06-26-projections.md

 I will add districts once the total run reaches 200,000 in that district.
 I will update these projections daily.
-As of now (7/2) I intend to keep projecting district total runs till we reach the date where historically about 60% of the run has returned.
-At that point projecting entirely from historical data can be risky.
+I will update these projections through the peak of the run.
+After that point projecting entirely from historical data can be risky.

 [Bristol Bay](https://rpubs.com/gbbuck/626414)